-- (1) Time deposits (as defined in the Glossary entry for "deposits"), which are deposits with original maturities of seven days or more, that are not classified as transaction accounts and that have balances of \$250,000 or less. - (2) Interest paid by crediting nontransaction time deposit accounts with balances of \$250,000 or less. - (3) Time deposits issued to deposit brokers in the form of large (more than \$250,000) certificates of deposit that have been participated out by the broker in shares of \$250,000 or less.
-In addition, if the bank subsidiary has issued a master certificate of deposit to a deposit broker in an amount that exceeds \$250,000 and under which brokered certificates of deposit are issued in \$1,000 amounts (so-called "retail brokered deposits"), individual depositors who purchase multiple certificates issued by the bank subsidiary normally do not exceed the applicable deposit insurance limit (currently \$250,000).
+Schedule HC-E June 2013 that have been participated out by the broker in shares of \$250,000 or less.
+In addition, if the bank subsidiary has issued a master certificate of deposit to a deposit broker in an amount that exceeds \$250,000 and under which brokered certificates of deposit are issued in \$1,000 amounts (so-called "retail brokered deposits"), individual depositors who purchase mul- tiple certificates issued by the bank subsidiary nor- mally do not exceed the applicable deposit insurance limit (currently \$250,000).
 Under current deposit insurance rules the deposit broker is not required to provide information routinely on these purchasers and their account ownership capacity to the bank subsidiary issuing the deposits.
 If this information is not readily available to the issuing bank subsidiary, these brokered certificates of deposit in \$1,000 amounts should be reported in this item as time deposits of \$250,000 or less.